-In CAPITAL letters to enter, peruse, read, and review all the materials and photographs which were used to base the forensic determinations discussed in the book.
+In CAPITAL letters to enter, peruse, read, and review all the materials and photographs which were used to base the forensic determinations discussed in the Book and presented here.
 The website has the same material as in the second volume of the two-volume complete set, and is called the...